 Keywords are words that describe the main content of a webpage.

 Location-based services use GPS technology so users can report their physical location to others via social media or apps on their mobile phone.
 Some apps use location-based services to help users navigate a route, or find places like restaurants or the nearest chemist.

-To lurk is to listen in to chat room or social media group without participating.
+To lurk is to listen in to a chat room or social media group without participating.
 Newcomers are sometimes encouraged to lurk for a while as they get the feel of a site and how it operates.

 A modem is an electronic device used to connect a computer to the internet.
 If the computer is part of a network – like a home wi-fi network – it connects to the modem via a network 'router'.
 The modem and router are often built into the same piece of equipment.

-Some social media services and online chat rooms and forums use a moderator to check and manage the content of conversations, to ensure that users participate according to the site rules.
+Some social media services and online chat rooms and forums assign moderators with special privileges to check and manage the content of conversations to ensure that users participate according to the site rules.

 A network is a group of computers that can communicate with one another.
 It can be as small as two computers, or as large as billions of devices.

 Newsgroups are uncontrolled online forums grouped by topic, in which users can read and post messages including data files such as images and videos.
 Newsgroups are hosted on Usenet, a precursor protocol to the world wide web, and one of the first platforms for online discussion.
 Examples of newsgroups include misc.education and sci.research.
 Access to Usenet requires Newsreader software that reads the Network News Transfer Protocol (NNTP).